Using defaults

 Its argument can be either the device index or the name of a video file.
 Device index is just the number to specify which camera.
 Normally one camera will be connected (as in my case).
 So I simply pass 0 (or -1).
 You can select the second camera by passing 1 and so on.

-argument of the VidStab.stabilize
+The input_path argument of the VidStab.stabilize method can

-accept integers that will be passed directly to cv2.VideoCapture
+accept integers that will be passed directly to cv2.VideoCapture as

 a device index.
 You can also pass a device index to the --input